WANT TO SAVE THIS RECIPE?

 - ¼ cup scallions chopped

-- 2 tablespoon mint chopped
+- 2 tablespoons mint chopped

 - 1 tablespoon lemon juice